jiayiichen/VTA_codebase/README.md

 This is the codebase for our EMNLP 2025 paper.

-<span style="color:red">As our data is not publicly available, this repository is only for documenting how we processed and generated data but not for reproduction.</span>
+:warning: $$\color{red}\text{As our data is not publicly available, this repository is only for documenting how we processed and generated data but not for reproduction.}$$